 In Brazil, for example, universal health coverage was embedded as a mandate in 1988 [4].
 As a result, there have been advances in primary care and a substantial decentralization process, social participation, and public awareness of a right to health care over the last two decades [5, 6].
 Moreover, the implementation of the Family Health Program since 1994 has led to substantial benefits, such as a decrease in chronic disease hospitalizations and reductions in amenable mortality rates, including infant mortality and cardiovascular conditions [7-10].
 This progress is also reflected in the continuous rise of national life expectancy over the last five decades for both females and males [11].

 These improvements, however, are being jeopardized by a marked increase in homicide mortality in the new century in Latin America [12].
 Violence and homicides have become a major public health concern in the region [13].
-Mexico and Brazil, the two most populous countries of the region, account for most deaths caused by homicides among the young population [14], and Brazil had more than twice as high (23 per 100,000 population) the global injury rate (8.8 per 100,000) in 2000 [13].
+Mexico In Brazil, external causes of death are the third leading cause of death for the total population and the main cause of death for young adults in 2015.
+Brazil , had more than twice as high (23 per 100,000 population) the global injury rate (8.8 per 100,000) in 2000 [13] and risk of homicide in recent years is 10 times than more developed economies [].

 Although important and informative, national figures mask large disparities at the subnational level, and between females and males.
-For instance, homicide rates are more than 10 times higher among males than females in countries with high levels of violence such as Brazil and Mexico [13, 15].
+For instance, homicide rates are more than 10 times higher among males than females in countries with high levels of violence in Brazil [13, 15].
 Even though homicides rates at the national level have not changed significantly in the last three decades in Brazil [12], at the state level major changes occurred between 2007 and 2011: some regions decreased homicides (e.g. Brasilia), while others (e.g. Bahia) suffered an increase of more than 40.0% [12].
+From 1980 to 2000, it was observed a decline in life expectancy at birth across regions in Brazil for both males and females.
+However, in the most recent decades the gap between the Southeast and Northeast regions of the countries increased from 0.6 to 4.1 years [].
 Similarly, the largest reductions in amenable mortality in the period 2000-12 were achieved in regions with highest governance scores (11.0%), while those with lowest scores lagged with decreases of 4.3% [7].
 Disparities are also shown in life expectancy levels, which ranged from 63.2 years in Alagoas, to 71.3 years in Santa Catarina in 2000 [16].

 Here, we analyze the effect of amenable mortality and homicides on changes in life expectancy for each one of the 27 states in Brazil in the period 2000-15.
 Given the large decentralization process and the variation in homicides rates between states, we hypothesize large heterogeneity in changes in life expectancy between states and sexes.
 We expect, medically amenable causes to contribute to the rise in life expectancy, albeit with variation between states.
 In states with large increases in homicide mortality, we expect and offsetting effect of amenable causes and injuries.
 Since homicides occurred mainly among the male population, some states could have experienced reversals in male life expectancy.
 Understanding state-specific trajectories in an important step toward reducing disparities in life expectancy, and for public health planning to reduce the burden of violence in Brazil.